thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - Chernarus 2.0 map support (Beta)
 - Move Arms Dealer to rebel HQ laptop action
 - AI aiming accuracy, aiming shake and aiming speed capped by general server AI difficulty settings
-- AI soldiers and ammo boxes have no NVGS until war level 4 (attempt to fix balance issue where rebels have more NVGs than regular armed forces on early game)
+- AI soldiers and ammo boxes have no NVGS until war level 4 (attempt to fix balance issue where rebels have more NVGs than regular armed forces early game)
 - Rebel AI training cap increased from 40 to 50
 - Unlocked items (Arsenal) will be removed from trader stock on each arsenal tick
-- Removed movement delay after revive
+- Fixed movement delay after revive (non-ACE only)
 - Grab 1000$ from faction pool bugfix (less than 1000$ situation)
 - Individual fast travel edge cases bugfix
 - Loot truck money found localized string fix